-ENRICHMENT PROGRAMS- S.A.I.L.
+K-2 ENRICHMENT/ 3-6 GIFTED & TALENTED PROGRAMS (S.A.I.L).

-The purpose of the Island Heights Enrichment Program is to nurture academic excellence and improve student achievement among all students.
+The purpose of the Island Heights Enrichment and Gifted & Talented Program is to nurture academic excellence and improve student achievement among all students.
 The Island Heights School District is committed to exceptional education for all students to help them develop their extraordinary abilities and recognizes that all students in this district have unique values, needs, and talents.
-The enrichment program is designed to aid in the optimum development of their intellectual, emotional, and social abilities and to honor the diversity among the identified students through the provision of varied placement options and differentiated and more challenging curriculum across the content areas as it is appropriate.
+The enrichment and gifted & talented program is designed to aid in the optimum development of their intellectual, emotional, and social abilities and to honor the diversity among the identified students through the provision of varied placement options and differentiated and more challenging curriculum across the content areas as it is appropriate.
 The NJSLS will form the foundation of the curriculum for this program.
 Modifications made in the curriculum for enrichment students will ensure that students have mastered the standards and will provide extensions for students to meet or exceed the standards at the highest level.
-More information regarding S.A.I.L. can be found on our website.
+More information regarding our S.A.I.L. program and eligibility can be found on our website.